-To do so, we first calculate $\Delta :=\theta - \theta_{\text{ref}}$, the total displacement of our original position after $n_{\text{ref}}$ steps of the optimizer $\mathbf{O^{(\text{ref})}}$.
-We reason that if the stored equilibrium state corresponds to a good critical point of the original model, then $\Delta$ corresponds to the benign gradient direction that will restore the original critical point.
+To do so, we first calculate $\Delta := \theta - \theta_{\text{ref}}$, the displacement vector after $n_{\text{ref}}$ steps of the optimizer $\mathbf{O^{(\text{ref})}}$.
+We reason that if the stored equilibrium state corresponds to a good critical point of the original model, then $\Delta$ corresponds to the benign gradient direction that will restore the original critical point, as gradient descent would send us in the $-\Delta := \theta_{\text{ref}} - \theta$ direction.
 We thus have two potentially conflicting gradient updates: the one corresponding to $\Delta$, and the one corresponding to the next queried update by $\mathbf{O^{(\text{ref})}}$, which we call $\mathbf{g}$.
 We need to decide on how to take a single gradient step that is consistent with both options.

 We then borrow an idea from PCGrad~\cite{Yu2020pcgrad}, which reconciled conflicting gradients by orthogonally projecting them onto each other in a pairwise fashion.
-Crucially, we choose to only project $\mathbf{g}$ onto $\Delta$, and not the other way around, because $\Delta$ represents a gradient on the old dataset which may no longer be accessible and, therefore, must be treated with more care.
-Therefore, we end with the two gradient updates $\mathbf{g}$ and $\mathbf{g} \perp \Delta$, and we take both steps by first restoring $\theta \mapsto \theta_{\text{ref}}$ and then allowing $\mathbf{O}$ to take a step in the $\mathbf{g}\perp \Delta$ direction.
+Crucially, we choose to project only $\mathbf{g}$ onto $\Delta$, and not the other way around, because $\Delta$ represents a gradient towards the old dataset that may no longer be accessible and therefore must be treated with more care.
+We end with the two gradient updates $\mathbf{g}$ and $\mathbf{g} \perp \Delta$, and take both steps by first restoring $\theta \mapsto \theta_{\text{ref}}$ and then allowing $\mathbf{O}$ to take a step in the $\mathbf{g}\perp \Delta$ direction.
 This process is repeated until training is complete.

-Interestingly, this formulation allows us to view fine-tuning as temporal multi-task learning, with the two tasks being: (1) pretraining ($\Delta$), and (2) fine-tuning ($\mathbf{g}$).
-To the best of our knowledge, this is the first time it has been viewed through this lens, and this insight may pave avenues for future research on fine-tuning.
+This formulation allows us to view fine-tuning as temporal multi-task learning, with the two tasks being: (1) pretraining ($\Delta$), and (2) fine-tuning ($\mathbf{g}$).
+To the best of our knowledge, this is the first time it has been viewed through this lens, and this insight may pave avenues for future research.